cheehieu/diy-fogger-humidifier/README.md

 # diy-fogger-humidifier

+[photo]

 I needed a humidifer to maintain the humidity inside my indoor walk-in greenhouse.
-It was primarily being used as a mushroom fruiting chamber, which required a high relative humidity of 85%+.
+It was primarily being used as a mushroom fruiting chamber, which required a high relative humidity of over 85%.
 I found some cheap bedroom humidifer options on Amazon, but they were a bit limited with their tank capacities.
 Most of the affordable options ranged from 2-6 liters.
-Since my grow needed such a high humidity, the humidifier would be left on for long periods and require constant water tank refills.
+Since my grow needed such a high humidity, the humidifier would need to be left on for long periods of time and require frequent water tank refills.

 So I opted to build my own fogger humidifier.
-Key areas of focus for this build were a larger tank capacity (18 liters), affordabilty (~$50), and humidifing performance sufficient to mainting a good distribution of moisture content inside the greenhouse.
+Key areas of focus for this build were a larger tank capacity (18 liters), affordabilty (~$50), and humidifing performance sufficient to maintaining a good distribution of moisture content inside the greenhouse.
 For reference, this is the [indoor greenhouse](https://smile.amazon.com/gp/product/B00U9RGVWK/) I used.

 ## Parts List
 - [5 Gal Bucket](https://www.lowes.com/pd/United-Solutions-5-Gallon-General-Bucket/1000462835) - $4